 FSOAC Points System and Membership Levels

-There are three classifications that Fisher School of Accounting Council members can be guaranteed to achieve by reaching a predetermined point benchmark and attending at least one FSOAC fundraising event:
+There are three classifications that Fisher School of Accounting Council voting members can be guaranteed to achieve by reaching a predetermined point benchmark:

-- Bronze: Bronze level members are those after silver who earn a minimum of 25 points during the semester.
+- Bronze: Bronze level members are the next 15 highest point earners after silver.
 Points are earned by attending the various Council events which are weighted differently based on the event type (see below).
 Bronze-level members receive recognition in the FSOAC career fair binder distributed to employers, are eligible to run for an executive board position, and have the right to vote.

 Points will be available based on the following scale:

 - General Body Meetings: 4

 - Community Service: 4